top of page

 ADULT DOGS & PUPPIES

-• Height - Comfortable head clearance when standing and sitting.
+• Height - Comfortable head clearance when standing or sitting.

 • Width - Room for an off-hip lie down.